elegantapp/pwa-asset-generator/README.md

 ### You saved me hours of work with pwa-asset-generator.
 How can I support this project?

 We're glad you enjoy PWA Asset Generator, and it saved you your precious time.
-[Make a donation](https://opencollective.com/pwa-asset-generator/donate) and help us maintain this project!
+[Become one of the backers](https://opencollective.com/pwa-asset-generator/donate) and help us maintain this project!